People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 and Partial Remission of Type-1 Diabetes

 To determine if and how often remission and partial remission occurred in children, researchers in Kuwait studied 103 recently diagnosed diabeteic children under the age of 12 and followed their conditions for several years.
 Of the 103 diabetic children unger than 12 years old, partial remission occurred in 71 children and complete remission in 3.
+This 3% reaching full remission is higher than other studies we've seen.
 Partial remission began in this study about 29 days after diagnosis and continued for an average of 7 months.
 All children had lost their remission status after 13 months with most ending after 7 months.
 The honeymoon perdiod was defined as having insulin requirements of less than 0.5 Units per kilogram body weight per day and an A1C of less or equal to 6%.

 Vol. 7(2): 101-107, April 2006